LEADING OFF: Padres-Dodgers back at it, Astros struggling

 BACK IN THE SWING

-Javier Baez and the Chicago Cubs go for a three-game sweep of the visiting Mets, who committed a season-high four errors during an ugly 16-4 defeat Wednesday night at chilly Wrigley Field.
-Baez became the first player to go 0 for 4 with four strikeouts in one game and then hit a grand slam in the next since Gorman Thomas did it for Milwaukee in the first two games of the 1978 season, according to STATS.
+Javier Báez and the Chicago Cubs go for a three-game sweep of the visiting Mets, who committed a season-high four errors during an ugly 16-4 defeat on a chilly Wednesday night at Wrigley Field.
+Báez became the first player to go 0 for 4 with four strikeouts in one game and then hit a grand slam in the next since Gorman Thomas did it for Milwaukee in the first two games of the 1978 season, according to STATS.

 David Bote drove in four runs as the Cubs won their second straight after losing six of eight.
 Chicago scored its most runs since putting up 16 against Pittsburgh on Sept.
 15, 2019.